adrianmay/rhaboo/README.md

    mystore.erase('killable');
 ```

-You may have multiple root persistents, i.e. calls to Rhaboo.persistent - there's no performance penalty for this.
-You may have multiple persistent references to the same persistent object or sub-object.
+You may have multiple root persistents, i.e. calls to Rhaboo.persistent/perishable - there's no performance penalty for this.
+You may have multiple persistent references to the same persistent object or sub-object within a given persistent or perishable, but please don't put references to perishable objects inside persistent ones or vice versa (there's no check for this - it will just go bonkers.)
 You may put non-numerically named properties into arrays or set object or array entries to null, undefined or non-existent.
 The persisted objects will behave just like those im memory.
 Regex- and function-valued properties are not supported.

 Rhaboo adds a property called `_rhaboo` to each object it makes persistent, but this won't show up in standard iterations of the form: